nieksand/gokinesis/examples/trivial/README.md

 ## Usage
+Install the KCL MultiLangDaemon using the instructions from the official AWS Python KCL readme.

-1. Ensure the Golang KCL is in your GOPATH.
+* Ensure the Golang KCL is in your GOPATH.

-2. ``go build .``
+* ``go build .``

-3. complicated magic to invoke KCL MultiLangDaemon
+* From the Python KCL samples directory, use the helper script to generate the launch command.
+Be sure to set this ``--java`` path properly.

+    python amazon_kclpy_helper.py --print_command --java /usr/bin/java --properties ./sample.properties

+* Copy/paste the output to execute..